Pekka Buttler, 08/2022 (updated 03/2023)

 • 1996–today AF-S and AF-P. Autofocus lenses that have an internal focusing motor and do not rely on the body having a focusing motor.

-While Nikon has a long history of producing 28 mm f/3.5 lenses (starting in 1960), and has produced 28 mm f/2 lenses since 1970, the intermediate f/2.8 version was first introduced in 1974 (as a new Nikkor lens), then re-introduced in 1977 as an Ai lens (with only minor optical changes).
-This, the Ai-s version was introduced in 1981 and remained in production until 2020.
+While Nikon has a long history of producing 28 mm f/3.5 lenses (starting in 1960), and has produced 28 mm f/2 lenses since 1970, the intermediate f/2.8 version was first introduced in 1974 (as a new Nikkor lens).
+The development of Nikkor’s 28 mm f/2.8 lenses is summarised in the table below:

 Besides adapting, this lens can be used natively on all current high-end Nikon dSLRs and several earlier medium-to-high-end older Nikon dSLRs7.
 Likewise, if it still has its rabbit ears, it can be natively used on all Nikon F-mount film cameras ever produced (without the rabbit ears, it is limited to post 1977 bodies).
 Being an